 New cycling paths are emerging along the lower river, and biking tours and events are on the rise:

-- Cycling enthusiasts and riverfront developers are joining forces in Memphis, Tennessee, and West Memphis, Arkansas, to turn the old Harahan Bridge across the river into a bike and pedestrian path.
-When completed, it would be the first permanent bike and hike path across the Lower Mississippi River.
+- Cycling enthusiasts and riverfront developers joined forces in Memphis, Tennessee, and West Memphis, Arkansas, to turn the old Harahan Bridge into Big River Crossing, a bike and pedestrian trail.
+It is the first permanent bike and hike path across the Lower Mississippi River.
+Big River Crossing, extending nearly 1 mile, is also the longest pedestrian pathway across the Mississippi River.

 - The old U.S. 80 bridge at Vicksburg is occasionally used for biking and running events.